Diocesan Policies – Executive Committee Policies

 – This category simply confirms whether the congregation meets weekly or less frequently, e.g. bi-weekly, monthly, summer only etc.

-Anyone acting as an officiant for a Service in a parish to which they are not licensed shall be paid by the parish for travel at $0.20 / km., out-of-pocket expenses, and an honorarium of $50.00 minimum for the first service and an honorarium of $25.00 minimum for each additional service in the same day.
+Anyone acting as an officiant for a Service in a parish to which they are not licensed shall be paid by the parish for travel at the current diocesan rate per km., out-of-pocket expenses, and an honorarium of $150.00 minimum for the first service and an honorarium of $50.00 minimum for each subsequent service on the same Sunday; $75-$100 for a midweek service.

 (with reference to the Executive Committee policy adopted November 2010)